MaltePetersen/Pojoverse/README.md

 ## Running the tests

 The system has three different types of tests:

-1.Integration Tests these are mockMVC-Tests which test the controllers
+1. Integration Tests these are mockMVC-Tests which test the controllers/ They are written in a behaviour driven style.
-2. Unit Tests which are testing the services
+2. Unit Tests which are testing the services.
-3. PiTest for mutation testing
+3. PiTest for mutation testing.

 Run the intergration and unit tests with: